aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 Lower performance for BERT-Large
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently we see 8% less performance when running the BERT-Large pre-training tutorial with Torch-NeuronX 2.1 as compared to Torch-NeuronX 1.13.
+Currently we see 8% less performance when running the BERT-Large pre-training tutorial with PyTorch 2.1 (torch-neuronx) as compared to PyTorch 1.13 (torch-neuronx).

-Release [1.13.1.2.10.12.0]
+Release [1.13.1.1.15.0]
 -----------------------
 Date: 07/03/2024